jbremnant/project_ledi/doc/rst/page04_flashing.rst

 to do this.
 Disclaimer: We are not affiliated with any of the companies that make any of the programmers mentioned in this tutorial.

+You will need 3 things in order to upgrade the firmware on your LEDI.

+* latest firmware file with extension .hex
+*

 Choosing the Programmer
 -----------------------